Pass Data to Algorithms#

 Use std::vector#

-You can use iterators to host allocated std::vector
+You can use iterators to an ordinary std::vector

 #include <oneapi/dpl/execution>